dannteMich/learn_python/class_03/trivia_ex.md

 - `class`es
 - JSON files and parsing
 - some understanding of `pydantic` for the extra features
-- some understanding of exceptions
-- maybe requests for the extra features

 ### packages required
 Most of the packages used for this exercise are build it, and not all of those have to be used.